mmacferrin/Antarctica_Today/README.md

+Note: This code-base is no longer being maintained in this repository by Dr. Mike MacFerrin.
+It is being maintained and further developed at the National Snow & Ice Data Center (NSIDC) at their Antarctica Today repository: https://github.com/nsidc/Antarctica_Today/
+This code contained here has been deprecated.

 # Antarctica_Today
 The "Antarctica Today" code and datasets necessary to create the database, update it, and generate plots and maps of results.